DiscordSRV/Documentation/docs/messages.md

 #### `...ChatMessageFormat_<channel>`
 The format used when sending messages from Discord to Minecraft for `<channel>`.

 You can specify a different format per channel.
-Let's say you have a channel named: `mychannel`.
-If you want it to have other formatting than the one defined globally you can add following properties:
+To add a format for a channel named `mychannel` you'd add the following options to your `messages.yml`:
 ```yaml
 DiscordToMinecraftChatMessageFormat_mychannel: "[&bDiscord From MyChannel &r| %toprolecolor%%toprole%&r] %name% » %message%"
 DiscordToMinecraftChatMessageFormatNoRole_mychannel: "[&bDiscord From MyChannel&r] %name% » %message%"